jzeni/stlgc-challenge/README.md

 - The python microservice code,
 - docker-compose orchestration to setup services locally for development purposes (microservice, kafka, zookeper),
 - a Github Actions pipeline to build the docker image automatically,
-- a Helm chart to deploy the application in a K8s cluster.
+- a Helm chart to deploy the microservice and kafka services in a K8s cluster (tested in minikube)

 This is a minimal implementation designed to satisfy the basic requirements and to be validated quickly and without much effort.